demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

   type NotifyTweet = Tweet -> AsyncResult<unit, Exception>
 ```

-The `NotifyTweet` type typify a notify tweet function that takes `Tweet` and returns either `unit` or `Exception` asynchronously.
+The `NotifyTweet` typifies a notify tweet function that takes `Tweet` and returns either `unit` or `Exception` asynchronously.

-Then create a new type `PublishTweet` to represent the signature of the orchastration function.
+Then create a new type `PublishTweet` to represent the signature of the orchestration function.

 ```fsharp
 module Domain =